H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: LIL BLR line profiles

-Given a distribution of BLR clouds along with their velocity field and local emissivity, one can find the the shape of emission line profiles.
-As the LIL BLR locates at the radii larger than at least a few 100 $r_g$ (regardless of the black hole mass), the gravitational redshift may safely be neglected and only the Doppler effect contributes to line broadening.
+Given a distribution of BLR clouds along with their velocity field and local emissivity, we can find the shape of the emission line profiles.
+As the LIL-emitting BLR lies at radii larger than a few 100 $r_g$ (regardless of the black hole mass), the gravitational redshift can be neglected and only the Doppler effect contributes to line broadening.
 Previously, we assumed that the BLR simply follows a single-emissivity function weighted with the vertical position of a given cloud in the ensemble of clouds forming the BLR \citep{naddaf2022}.
-Now, in a more sophisticated manner, the line emissivity is computed convolving with the location-dependent flux of ionizing photons, $\phi_{H}(r)$.
+We can now refine this approach by convolving the line emissivity with the location-dependent flux of ionizing photons, $\phi_{H}(r)$.